Klonopin Detox: Powerful Steps Toward Safe Withdrawal

 Residential treatment is the most intensive form of addiction treatment available and is recommended for most people experiencing substance abuse problems.
 During residential treatment, clients live on-site at one of our addiction treatment facilities with other residents working toward recovery.

-The key benefit of residential treatment is that it allows people to work toward recovery free of distractions, temptations, and triggers.
+The main benefit of residential treatment is that it helps people recover without distractions, temptations, or triggers.
 Clients receive intensive and evidence-based therapies throughout the day and enjoy luxurious accommodations in the evening.

-The community-based nature of residential treatment also builds social support for recovery, which can be vital to long-term success.
+The community-based approach of residential treatment helps create social support for recovery.
+This support can be very important for long-term success.

 Partial Hospitalization Programs